Before the Interview

-Tell them that you honestly don't know exactly what will be asked but that you have every confidence in them that they'll be honest and that the person will make them fell comfortable during the talk.
-Assure them that this person is a VERY child-friendly person whose job it is to talk to kids about difficult things.
+Tell them that you honestly don’t know what will be asked but that it’s important for them to be honest.
+Assure your child that this person works with children all the time and whose job it is to talk to kids about difficult things.
 Tell them you want him/her to answer all the questions the best they can and to tell the truth.

 What if my child wants to know why they just can’t tell me and let me tell the other people?

-Tell your child that you might not know what questions to ask and how to ask them.
-And also tell them that because you love them so much, sometimes parents ask the kinds of questions that are about feelings instead of about the facts, which is why this special interviewer needs to do the asking.
-Assure them that they are not in any trouble and in fact, are doing what every citizen should always do--which is to tell someone when someone else has done something wrong.
+Tell your child that you might not know what questions to ask or how to ask them.
+Assure them that they are not in any trouble and that they are doing what every person should always do: tell someone when someone else has done something wrong.

-Assure your child that while they are talking to the interviewer, that you'll be in the next-door room talking to someone else getting information on how to make sure they will stay safe.
+Assure your child that while they are talking to the interviewer, you’ll be in a nearby room getting information about how to help them stay safe.